 Below is the theoretical tactical weighting performance since 12/30/90 of $500,000.
 Due to 1.5% higher returns per annum for Tactical Weighting, one earned roughly $1.7 million more during this time frame.

 The above slides should provide you a great idea of what you will receive during your second 45 minute financial call.
-I was curious as to how the portfolios were structured so I asked the following questions you might also have:
+I was curious as to how the portfolios were structured.
+So during my Empower consultation, I asked the below questions.
+You may have similar questions as well.

 How is the domestic portfolio constructed?

 Answer: Solely through ETFs and not individual stocks.
 The ETF allocation for international is mainly because of the diversification constraints of owning individual companies across multiple countries.